 Who we are

-We are a biomedical data science research laboratory at Oregon Health and Science University with affiliations to the Biomedical Engineering Department, Computational Biology Program, and the Knight Cancer Institute.
+We are a cancer data science research laboratory at Oregon Health and Science University with affiliations to the Biomedical Engineering Department, Division of Oncological Sciences, Computational Biology Program, and the Knight Cancer Institute.
 Laboratory research themes are:

-Data-intensive Science - We develop computational tools and infrastructure that can efficiently process large data and help investigators make sense of analysis results.
+Data-intensive Science and Machine Learning - We develop computational tools and infrastructure that can efficiently process large data and help investigators make sense of analysis results.
 We help lead the development of Galaxy, a Web-based scientific analysis platform that is used by thousands of scientists throughout the world to analyze large biomedical datasets, including genomic, proteomic, metabolomic, and imaging data.
 We are working to enhance Galaxy through visual analytics, machine learning, and cloud computing.
-We are also enhancing large-scale data commons through our work to develop the NHGRI Genomic Data Science Analysis, Visualization, and Informatics Lab-Space (AnVIL) and to bring Galaxy into the NCI Data Commons through the NCI ITCR program.
+We are also enhancing large-scale data commons through our work to develop the NHGRI Genomic Data Science Analysis, Visualization, and Informatics Lab-Space (AnVIL) and connecting Galaxy with the NCI Cancer Research Data Commons and other cancer data repositories through the NCI ITCR program.

 Computational Precision Oncology - We implement and apply computational approaches for analyzing and visualizing clinical, imaging, and omics data for (1) treating cancer using combination therapies adapted over time; and (2) discovering and understanding mechanisms of resistance and priming in cancer.
 This work integrates public cancer datasets with deep, longitudinal profiling of patient tumors to identify biomarkers that can aid in therapy selection and understand how cancers adapt to therapy.
-This work is part of the Omic and Multidimensional Spatial (OMS) Human Tumor Atlas, which is one of the centers in the NCI Humor Tumor Atlases Network.
+Current areas of focus include building multimodal single-cell tumor atlases, identifying spatial biomarkers in tumor ecosystems, and large-scale machine learning to understand mechanisms of therapeutic response and resistance in tumors.
+This work is part of the Knight Cancer Institute's SMMART Precision Oncology Program and the Omic and Multidimensional Spatial (OMS) Human Tumor Atlas, which is one of the centers in the NCI Humor Tumor Atlases Network.